How to protect your solar panels from birds

 How to protect Solar Panels from Bird Droppings

-An investigation conducted by an organization that examines solar panels has shown that periodic inspection is crucial to safeguard your panels from loss or damage because of unpredictable weather conditions.
-Bird droppings falling from the sky can cause damage to{ the|| your} panels.
-Certain bird droppings could cause structural damage and corrosion for solar panels.
-It is therefore recommended to purchase the bird-proofing option on your solar panels.
+A study conducted by an agency that inspects solar panels has revealed that periodic inspection is crucial to protect your panels from loss or damage because of unpredictable weather conditions.
+Bird droppings from the sky can also cause damage to{ the|| your} panels.
+Some birds’ droppings can cause structural damage and corrosion for solar panels.
+It is therefore recommended to purchase the bird-proofing option for your solar panels.

 Bird Proofing Solar Panels